spaceteams/zap/README.md

 type User = InferType<typeof user>;
 ```

-This defines a schema `user` that has a required name and an optional age.
-If the age is present then it must be a number larger than zero.
+This defines a schema `user` that has a required name and an optional date of birth.

 We also infer the type of the Schema which is equivalent to